SumanCODE-hash/contoso_100k-ecommerce-sql-cohort-retention/README.md

 - **Analysis timeframe**: Focus on transactions from 2016-2024, assuming complete data coverage
 - **Currency**: All revenue figures in USD
 - **Customer identification**: Unique customer_id represents individual customers
-- **Churn definition**: Customers with no purchases in the last 12 months are considered at risk
+- **Churn definition**: Customers with no purchases in the last 6 months are considered at risk (As fictional datasets doesn't contain recent data we use MAX(orderdate))
 - **Cohort stability**: Customer cohorts defined by first purchase year remain consistent

 ### Key Calculations and Definitions